ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Shell_Variables.md

 pwn.college{QDQ8PCCmTXTujS7vvPTb2gLclMa.dBjN1QDLyUTN0czW}
 ```
 ## What I learnt
+I learnt how to put the value of a string with spaces or a multi worded value in a variable.
 # G.4 Exporting Variables
 ## Question
 By default, variables that you set in a shell session are local to that shell process.
 That is, other commands you run won't inherit them.
 You can experiment with this by simply invoking another shell process in your own shell, like so: